-Net cash used in operating activities increased \$29.2 million in the three months ended April 1, 2022, compared to the corresponding period in 2021, primarily due to an increase of cash used for working capital.
+Net cash used in operating activities increased \$24.1 million in the six months ended July 1, 2022, compared to the corresponding period in 2021, primarily due to an increase of cash used for working capital, partially offset by net income in fiscal 2022, as compared to a net loss in fiscal 2021.

-We expect that cash provided by or used in operating activities may fluctuate in future periods as a result of a number of factors, including, but not limited to, the impact of COVID-19 on demand for our offerings, fluctuations in our operating results, shipment linearity, accounts receivable collections performance, inventory and supply chain management, and the timing and amount of compensation and other payments.
+We expect that cash provided by or used in operating activities may fluctuate in future periods as a result of a number of factors, including, but not limited to, the impact of COVID-19, the Russia-Ukraine conflict and related macroeconomic conditions on demand for our offerings, fluctuations in our operating results, shipment linearity, accounts receivable collections performance, inventory and supply chain management, and the timing and amount of compensation and other payments.